-Drive.bat is a malicious program from the Trojan horse class that is typically used for system destruction, espionage, and data theft.
-If Drive.bat has nested inside your computer, it most probably will provide its criminal creators with remote access to the entire OS and all the information that you keep there.
+Drive.bat is a malicious program from the Trojan horse class that is typically used for data destruction.
+If Drive.bat has nested inside your computer, it most probably will make your information useless by damaging it.

 If your computer has been infected by the nasty Drive.bat, we are here to help you get rid of it as well as regain access to your files that this virus has hidden from you.
-Judging by the number of questions we have received in recent times starting with the phrase “como eliminar virus drive.bat” and “drive.bat solucion” it is quite clear that this is an issue requiring our immediate attention.
 However, before checking out our Drive.bat Removal guide, we advise you to read everything that this article has to offer if you want to successfully eliminate the malware without allowing it to cause any more trouble.
 Bear in mind that this Trojan type of virus is quite devious and tricky to fully eliminate.
 There aren’t any actual symptoms of the infection and sometimes you might think that you’ve succeeded in removing it when in reality it is still on your PC.
 It is also known to spread very quickly and without being noticed.

 Stay away from the shortcut